 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date DEPARTMENT/ Audit Report 16001, dated June 21, 2016, Contract Management Impact: 6 Probability: 5 Authority Management should ensure that a complete formal contract management procedure manual is in place in all departments to ensure compliance with Board policies, consistent practices, and proper internal controls.
-Manuals should be reviewed and updated as needed, on a regular basis, preferably at least every two years.
-Procurement is currently researching best practices from various industries that incorporate formal and informal contract management tools and strategies.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date Audit Report 16001, dated June 21, 2016, Contract Management Impact: 6 Probability: 5 Board policies, consistent practices, and proper internal controls.
+Manuals should be reviewed and Procurement is currently researching best practices from various industries that incorporate formal and informal contract management tools and strategies.
 In Progress Unknown FINANCIAL MANAGEMENT Audit Report 16028, dated August 24, 2016, Duty Free Americas San Diego, LLC Impact: 6 Probability: 5 The Business & Financial Management Department (BFM) should request that the Accounting Department generate an invoice for Duty Free Americas for the \$39,592 underpayment.
 Additionally, BFM should calculate and invoice Duty Free Americas for any underpaid rent due to the incorrect MAG during the months following the audit period.
 Duty Free Americas has made payment consistent with the Audit.
-Completed N/A Audit Report 17011, dated August 26, 2016, HSS, Inc. Impact: 6 Probability: 4 Aviation Security and Public Safety (AVSEC/PS) should ensure that their contract management and monitoring procedures include a requirement for HSS to revise their invoice to include the certification declaration and signature block at the end of the billing statement or invoice.
+Completed N/A AVIATION SECURITY & PUBLIC SAFETY DEPARTMENT Audit Report 17011, dated August 26, 2016, HSS, Inc. Impact: 6 Probability: 4 Aviation Security and Public Safety (AVSEC/PS) should ensure that their contract management and monitoring procedures include a requirement for HSS to revise their invoice to include the certification declaration and signature block at the end of the billing statement or invoice.
 AVSEC/PS spoke directly with HSS, Inc. senior management to ensure they were aware of the requirements of the Agreement.
 Additionally, they were notified that future invoices would not be processed without the requisite certification.
-Completed N/A FINANCIAL MANAGEMENT Audit Report 16004, dated March 30, 2016, Grant & Non-Airline Revenue Management 9 Impact: 5 Probability: 4 The Business and Financial Management Department (BFM) should expand and enhance documentation pertaining to the grant management program.
+Completed N/A FINANCIAL MANAGEMENT Audit Report 16004, dated March 30, 2016, Grant & Non-Airline Revenue Management Impact: 5 Probability: 4 The Business and Financial Management Department (BFM) should expand and enhance documentation pertaining to the grant management program.
 In addition, the current grant manual should be updated and reviewed and formal training should be conducted periodically, to ensure consistent knowledge of procedures and regulations and to provide guidance for employee(s), including required documents needed by the employee(s) to complete their job duties, as well as the assignment of responsibility for tasks and actions.
 Training sessions are being conducted and the manual is on track to be completed in December as originally planned.
 In Progress 2nd Quarter FY17

 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date DEPARTMENT Audit Report 15004, dated July 11, 2016, Business and Travel Expenses Probability: 4 their current review activities, but, consider reminding employees of the need for President/CEO approval of in-town meals with contractors, proper use of P-cards required Annual Employee In Progress 3rd Quarter FY17
+No. Department Name Audit Report Description Risk Score Risk Risk Recommendation OCA's Assessment Estimated Completion Date DEPARTMENT Audit Report 15004, dated July 11, 2016, Business and Travel Expenses Probability: 4 their current review activities, but, consider reminding employees of the need for President/CEO approval of in-town meals with contractors, proper use of P-cards required Annual Employee Business and Travel Expense training.
+In Progress 3rd Quarter FY17